Citation for this page in APA citation style. Close

 Biological systems have maintained and increased their invariant information content over billions of generations, coming as close to immortality as living things can.
 Philosophers and scientists have increased our knowledge of the external world, despite logical, mathematical, and physical uncertainty.
 They have created and externalized information (knowledge) that can in principle become immortal.
 Both life and mind create information in the face of noise.
 Both do it with sophisticated error detection and correction schemes.
 The scheme we use to correct human knowledge is science, a two-stage combination of freely invented theories and adequately determined experiments.
 Information philosophy follows that example.

 Teacher and Scholar links display additional material on some pages, and reveal hidden footnotes on some pages.
-The footnotes themselves are in the Scholar section.
+The footnotes themselves are often in the Scholar section.

 Our goal is for the website to contain all the great philosophical discussions of the three original problem areas we identified in the 1970's - COGITO (freedom), ERGO (value), and SUM (knowledge) - plus potential solutions for several classic problems in philosophy and physics, many of which had been designated "pseudo-problems" or relegated to "metaphysics."